localstack/localstack/README.md

 <p align="center">
-:zap: We are thrilled to announce the release of <a href="">LocalStack 3.5</a> :zap:
+:zap: We are thrilled to announce the release of <a href="https://discuss.localstack.cloud/t/localstack-release-v3-5-0/947">LocalStack 3.5</a> :zap:
 </p>

 <p align="center">